 - SNAPPERS AT WISH WILLY'SWe had a completely free day today meaning there were no planned or suggested activities on the schedule.
-We both keep really busy and enjoy another great day.
+We both keep really busy and enjoyed another great day.

 As usual we were up bright and early and were out having breakfast Posted by curlygirl in One mom, one son, one world | Jul 19, 2014